Azure/azure-sdk-for-python/azure-core/README.md

         It's assumed all parameters have already been quoted as valid URL strings."""

+    def set_xml_body(self, data):
+        """Set an XML element tree as the body of the request."""

-    def add_content(self, data):
+    def set_json_body(self, data):
-        """Add a body to the request."""
+        """Set a JSON-friendly object as the body of the request."""

+    def set_multipart_body(self, data=None):
+        """Set form-encoded data as the body of the request.
+        Supported content-types are:
+            - application/x-www-form-urlencoded
+            - multipart/form-data
+        """

-    def add_formdata(self, content=None):
+    def set_bytes_body(self, data):
-        """Add data as a multipart form-data request to the request."""
+        """Set generic bytes as the body of the request."""
 ```

 The HttpResponse object on the other hand will generally have a transport-specific derivative.